Dantong88/LLARVA/docs/Vision-Action_Instruction_Pre-training.md

 2. Run inference.

-First, you should generate your question file, for questioning the model.
+First, you should generate your question file for questioning the model.
 We provide the smaller [question examples sets](https://drive.google.com/file/d/1O9jFAgy9wzoOVSs3x2Uox3gJb9F3I6Rz/view?usp=sharing) including
-100 qestions, you can download it and put it in data folder.
+100 questions, which you can download and put in the ``data`` folder.

 You can easily test the model by running: